judocode/laravel-scaffold/README.md

 for an example.

 When you update this file and run `php artisan scaffold:update` it will check to see what has changed and update your models/migrations automatically!
-Currently, there is no support for what you remove from this file, but it will come soon.
+It will keep a "cache" file in the same directory as your models file to track the changes, so DO NOT EDIT IT!
+This allows the command to know if anything has been removed.
+Fields can be removed and a migration will be automatically generated to drop the respective fields.
+Support to remove relationships is coming soon.

 ###Load models and properties from a file